Guyana Country Commercial Guide

 U.S. citizens do not require a visa to enter Guyana.

-Telecommunications/Electronics: Telecommunication in Georgetown runs at 4G, with cellular coverage decreasing in the interior.
+Telecommunication in Georgetown runs at 4G and 5G, with cellular coverage decreasing in the interior of the country.
 Similarly, internet accessibility in the capital city remains solid but becomes intermittent in outlying areas.
 Most hotels offer Wi-Fi.

-The electric current in Guyana is AC 110-120 volts with electric plug configurations are usually the U.S. standard type.
+The electric current in Guyana is AC 110-120 volts with electric plug configurations using the U.S. standard type.

-Transportation: The U.S. carriers flying to Guyana include American Airlines and JetBlue from Miami and New York.
+The U.S. carriers flying to Guyana include American Airlines, JetBlue, and United Airlines from Miami, New York, and Houston.
 Air travel within the region is available, though limited, with carriers such as Caribbean Airlines providing flights to other Caribbean and surrounding countries.
 Ground transportation options are available.
 Companies are encouraged to use an established logistics firm for their goods.
 For personal travel, American’s are encouraged to arrange a local taxi service through their hotel prior to arrival.
-Reputable taxi companies can provide multiday transport services if needed.
+Reputable taxi companies can provide multi-day transport services if needed.
 While there are local ride sharing apps, though they are often unreliable due to lack of drivers.
 Visitors are strongly discouraged from using local bus services or walking alone.

 Guyana is the only English-speaking country in South America.